Vaishnavi-Iyer67/MicroAI-Paygate/README.md

 ```bash
 bun run test:e2e
 ```
-*This command automatically builds and starts the Go Gateway and Rust Verifier in the background before running the tests.*
+Prerequisites: Bun, Go, and Rust toolchains installed.
+This command uses `run_e2e.sh` to build and start the Go Gateway and Rust Verifier before executing tests.
+If `OPENROUTER_API_KEY` is missing, the signature path will pass but the final AI call may return 500 after verification.

 ### Unit Tests